Dora Tamana: Career (1930–1981)

 Dora Tamana's particular interest in activism centered around self-help programs such as a food committee (Cape Town's Women's Food Committee), a women's sewing cooperative, and a childcare program, which sought to have local authorities provide ample supplies.
-The program was extremely useful during World War II when the Women's Food Committee pressured the government to bring those in need aid.
+The program was extremely useful during World War II when the Women's Food Committee pressured the government to bring those in need aid, especially among working-class communities.
 She advanced women's struggles and organized her community and women in defiance campaigns against laws that limited people's movement.
+Specifically, the 1952 defiance campaign launched by the African National Congress (ANC), which held a mass civil disobedience against apartheid laws.

-Additionally, Tamana's joined a number of other political organizations as part of her activism.
+Additionally, Tamana joined a number of other political organizations as part of her activism.
 During World War II, she lived in the Blouvlei settlement, where she became politically active with the Cape Flats Distress Association (CAFDA), a group dedicated to improving poor living conditions for African and other communities.
 She was an executive member here where she set up vegetable gardens, and arranged for deliveries of fresh milk for the people in the settlements.
 She joined the Communist Party in South Africa (CPSA) during this time, and soon the African National Congress Women's League (ANCWL), which was created after women were allowed to join the congress.
 The league was used as a platform for Black South African women to advocate for national liberation and the anti-apartheid movement.
+Tamana very apparently participated in a series a campaigns that worked against pass laws and other forms of discrimination, catering to her broader resistance efforts in terms of social and political equity.